Veterans Legal Program

 PSEG Veterans Legal Clinic

-Veterans face many barriers to successful return to civilian life, including ongoing civil legal issues.
-To help veterans address these problems, VLJ developed the PSEG Veterans Legal Clinic in partnership with PSEG, Gibbons, and McCarter & English to provide advice and limited services on legal issues including criminal record expungement and driver’s license restoration.
+Frequent issues that veterans face relate to criminal record expungement, driver's license restoration, and child support modification.
+VLJ developed the PSEG Veterans Legal Clinic in partnership with PSEG, Gibbons, and McCarter & English to provide advice and limited services on legal issues including criminal record expungement and driver’s license restoration.

 Who can participate?

 The PSEG Veterans Legal Clinic is limited to attorneys from PSEG, Gibbons, and McCarter & English.
-Prior experience with criminal record expungements and driver’s license restoration is not required to volunteer.
-VLJ has training material and sample forms available on criminal record expungement and driver’s license restoration matters.
+Prior experience with criminal record expungements, and driver’s license restoration, or child support modification is not required to volunteer.
+VLJ has training material and sample forms available on these topics.
 Volunteers with no prior experience in these areas are required to review the training materials prior to attending a clinic.
 A VLJ staff attorney is present at every PSEG Veteran’s Legal Clinic to answer questions and provide support to volunteers.

 What do volunteers do?

-The PSEG Veterans Legal Clinic is held on the 3rd Thursday each month in downtown Newark.
+The PSEG Veterans Legal Clinic is held on the 4th Tuesday each month in downtown Newark.
 Clients are prescreened by VLJ and eligible veterans meet with volunteer attorneys by appointment.
-Attorneys provide advice and limited services on criminal record expungement and driver’s license issues.
+Attorneys provide advice and limited services on criminal record expungement, driver’s license issues, and child support modifications.
 Clients who require further assistance may be referred back to VLJ for additional services.

 How to sign up